 Even though you can spend your days swimming in the wonderfully warm waters, and relaxing beachside.
 There is nothing better than coming back to an air-conditioned room, having a shower, and not immediately becoming covered in a layer of sweat immediately upon exiting.

-Which Island Has The Best Vibes, Koh Rong or Koh Rong Samloem?
+Which Island Has The Best Vibes, Koh Rong vs Koh Rong Samloem?

 Deserted Island Experience

 In Koh Rong there are two places you will find this party atmosphere.
-This is either in the main village of Koh Toch, where the beach basically turns into a dance floor, or along Long Set Beach.
-Personally I would choose Long Set Beach as it is an easy walk from the main pier, and one of the most incredible locations I have ever seen.
-The water is calm, shallow and super warm.
+This is either in the main village of Koh Toch, where the beach basically turns into a dance floor or along Long Set Beach.

 Koh Rong Samloem definitely has less of a party culture than Koh Rong.
-There you will find the occasional Full Moon Party here which is usually held in the jungle.
-Therefore if you are wanting somewhere to party every night you may prefer to check out Koh Rong instead.
+There you will find the occasional Full Moon Party which is usually held in the jungle.
+Therefore if you want somewhere to party every night you may prefer to check out Koh Rong instead.

 What Island Has The Most Things To Do?

 Now you will find both islands are more set up for relaxing beachside and enjoying a spot of swimming rather than adventure activities.
-Though nevertheless there are a handful of things you can do in both Koh Rong or Koh Rong Samloem to keep you entertained.
+Nevertheless, there are a handful of things you can do in both Koh Rong or Koh Rong Samloem to keep you entertained.